awsdocs/amazon-vpc-network-administrator-guide/doc_source/Introduction.md

 1. Get the necessary [Network Information](#DetermineNetworkInfo), and provide this information to the team to create the VPN connection in AWS\.

 1. Create the VPN connection in AWS and get the configuration file for your customer gateway\.
-For more information, see [Setting Up an AWS VPN Connection](https://docs.aws.amazon.com/vpc/latest/userguide/SetUpVPNConnections.html) in the *Amazon VPC User Guide*\.
+For more information about how to configure an AWS VPN connection, see [Setting Up an AWS VPN Connection](https://docs.aws.amazon.com/vpn/latest/s2svpn/SetUpVPNConnections.html) in the *AWS Site\-to\-Site VPN User Guide*\.

 1. Configure your customer gateway using the information from the configuration file\.
 Examples are provided in this guide\.